-You may receive emails that say that you have won money or a holiday or an iPad.
-Be extra careful when giving out your personal information in response to these e-mails.
+You may receive emails that say that you have won money, a holiday, or an iPad.
+Be extra careful when giving out your personal information in response to these emails.
 If it seems too good to be true, it probably is.

 Tell an adult that you trust.
 They will be able to give you advice on whether further action should be taken.

-If you’re feeling upset and don’t know who to talk to you can call the Kids Helpline on 1800 55 1800 at any time of day or night to chat confidentially with a counsellor.
+If you’re feeling upset and don’t know who to talk to, you can call the Kids Helpline on 1800 55 1800 at any time of day or night to chat confidentially with a counselor.

 Record evidence.
-Print off any fake pages, emails or profiles and store them in a safe place just in case the authorities need them.
+Print off any fake pages, emails, or profiles and store them in a safe place just if the authorities need them.